 We are an Eco-Congregation and received a Climate Challenge Fund award to reduce our carbon footprint in our buildings.
-Wardie Parish Church has won three Eco-Congregation Awards for linking environmental issues and Christian faith.
+Wardie Parish Church has won four Eco-Congregation Awards for linking environmental issues and Christian faith.
 This involves taking practical action in the church, in the local and in the global community.

 Many Christians are concerned about the environment but don’t know what they can do.
 Eco-Congregation Scotland helps congregations understand environmental issues and make appropriate practical and spiritual responses.